 The Schools Partnership Team

 The School Partnership Team matches business volunteers to schools and colleges for strategic work, promotion of progression pathways after year 11 and utilises labour market information to raise the aspirations of young people in the Leeds City Region.
-Schools and colleges in our network belong to: Kirklees Career Hub, Special Education needs Careers Hub or members in the Enterprise Advisor Network.
+Schools and colleges in our network belong to: West Yorkshire Careers Hub or members in the Enterprise Adviser Network.

 How you can help

 We connect business volunteers called Enterprise Advisers to schools and colleges in the West Yorkshire region, to enable businesses to play a central role in shaping skilled workforces for the future.
 This is achieved through using labour market information, effective talent management and investment in training.
 We work strategically with Enterprise Advisers, schools and colleges to prepare young people for their best next steps, and bridge the gap between business and education.

 We currently have over 185 schools in the West Yorkshire Careers Hub, supporting over 158,000 students, of which 32,000 are eligible for Free School Meals.
 Over the past six years we have worked to connect over 580 business volunteers with schools.

 With the support of our Enterprise Coordinators, Enterprise Advisers work directly with school and college careers leads to improve and embed careers plans that are suitable for the needs of the local and wider West Yorkshire labour markets, both now and in the future.